 • Dr Benjamin Evans (Associate Professor, Swansea University Engineering)

 Ben is an Associate Professor in Aerospace Engineering and sits on the design team for the BLOODHOUND SSC Land Speed Record project.
 Dr Evans's research interests range from computational shape optimisation and high speed aerodynamic modelling to molecular gas dynamics simulation.
 He also has interests in engineering public engagement and engineering education.

-• Mr Geraint Roberts (Engineering Director, Lion Laboratories)
+• Geraint Roberts (Retired, previously Engineering Director, Lion Laboratories)

 • Dr Ian Mabbett (Associate Professor, Swansea University Chemistry)

 Ian joined the College of Science in 2016 and has worked to reintroduce Chemistry back into their undergraduate portfolio.
 He had a particular interest in making this a success, having graduated with an MChem from Swansea prior to the closure of undergraduate teaching.
 His MChem included a year in industry at 3M where he developed a love of industrial coatings.
 After graduation he carried out an EngD in the corrosion and coatings group in the Materials Research Centre in the College of Engineering, sponsored by Corus and BASF, working with the coil coating industry on ultrafast curing of high-performance coatings.

 • Denis McCann (Head of Development - IMechE South Wales Region)